MicrosoftDocs/fabric-docs/docs/data-engineering/autotune.md

 # What is autotune for Apache Spark configurations in Fabric?

-Configuring Spark for optimal performance is highly challenging; ideally, it should be straightforward for everyone.
-This is the principle behind our creation of Autotune Query Tuning.
-Autotune automatically adjusts Apache Spark configurations to minimize workload execution times and optimize overall performance.
-This feature empowers you to achieve greater efficiency with fewer resources.
-It reduces execution time and surpasses the improvements realized by manually tuning workloads—a process typically requiring extensive effort, resources, time, and experimentation by experts.
-Autotune leverages historical execution data from your workloads to iteratively discover and apply the most effective configurations for a specific workload, optimizing execution time.
+Autotune automatically adjusts Apache Spark configuration to speed up workload execution and to optimize overall performance.
+Autotune saves time and resources compared to manual tuning which, requires extensive effort, resources, time, and experimentation.
+Autotune uses historical execution data from your workloads to iteratively discover and apply the most effective configurations for a specific workload.

 > [!NOTE]
 > The autotune query tuning in Microsoft Fabric is currently in PREVIEW.